dustinpfister/blog_posts/_posts/threejs-object3d-position.md

 <iframe class="youtube_video"  src="https://www.youtube.com/embed/iqTSfkGX3no" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Be mindful of version numbers with threejs

-When I first wrote this post I was using r135 of threejs.
+When I first wrote this post I was using r135 of threejs, and the last time I came around to do some editing I was using r140 of the library.

 ### The Source code example in this post are on github